szyck/School_District_Analysis/README.md

 ## Summary

-After the 9th graders students grades were changed to NaN, reading scores went down, math scores
+After the 9th graders students grades were changed to NaN, Thomas High School math and reading scores went drastically down.
+After excluding them altogether, the same scores went slightly down.
+The effect this had on average district scores was negative across the board.